Elmore-Portfolio/Resume_Static_Site/README.md

-# AWS Hosted Resume
+# AWS Hosted Resume @ melmore.dev

-This is a deployment of my personal resume hosted on AWS and utilizing the services provided.
+This is a deployment of my personal resume/portfolio utilizing AWS and the services provided.

 The steps to achieve this are as follows: